guitarrapc/AWSLambdaCSharpIntroduction/README.md

 # Recommend Lambda Functions settings for stability

-- Keep Function Memory more than 128MB
+- May be complex execution requires more than 128MB.
+Be careful with Max memory used.

 ![](images/MemorySettings.png)